 A study commissioned by the developer indicated that total economic output of the companies projected to occupy Hudson Yards will contribute $18.9 billion to the city's gross domestic product. [...]

 Many projections in the report are also contingent on a host of economic indicators in the city, including demand for Class A office space.
 Out of the 10.4 million square feet Related will have to lease up, so far it has locked in commitments from tenants for 4 million square feet. — crainsnewyork.com

-The American Institute of Architects (AIA) reported the May ABI score was 52.9, up dramatically from a mark of 48.6 in April.
-This score reflects an increase in demand for design services (any score above 50 indicates an increase in billings).
-The new projects inquiry index was 59.1, up slightly from the reading of 58.5 the previous month. — calculatedriskblog.com
+The Architecture Billings Index reflects consecutive months of increasing demand for design activity at architecture firms. [...]
+The American Institute of Architects (AIA) reported the March ABI score was 51.9, up from the mark of 50.3 in the previous month.
+This score reflects an increase in design services (any score above 50 indicates an increase in billings).
+The new projects inquiry index was 58.1, down from a reading of 59.5 the previous month. — aia.org

-The American Institute of Architects (AIA) reported the January ABI score was 54.2, up sharply from a mark of 51.2* in December.
-This score reflects a strong increase in demand for design services (any score above 50 indicates an increase in billings).
-The new projects inquiry index was 63.2, much higher than the reading of 57.9 the previous month. — aia.org
+Following a generally positive performance in 2015, the Architecture Billings Index has begun this year modestly dipping back into negative terrain. [...]
+The American Institute of Architects (AIA) reported the January ABI score was 49.6, down slightly from the mark of 51.3 in the previous month.
+This score reflects a minor decrease in design services (any score above 50 indicates an increase in billings).
+The new projects inquiry index was 55.3, down from a reading of 60.5 the previous month. — aia.org